-If your parish would like to host online worship, there are two free products that will help you do that: Zoom and Facebook Live.
-(As you continue providing online opportunities for you church, you will want to consider a paid account for Zoom.
-Read more about considerations here.)
-For either option, you will need: reliable high-speed internet and a computer with a camera, a speaker and a microphone.
+If your parish would like to host online worship, there are two free products that will help you do that quickly: Zoom and Facebook Live.
+(As you continue providing online opportunities for you church, you will want to consider other options that might possible include your own paid Zoom account.)
+For either free option, you will need: reliable high-speed internet and a computer with a camera, a speaker and a microphone.
 If you find you need more assistance getting started, please reach out to Katie Clark, Director of Communications.

 In November 2020, the Diocese of Maine began offering one-time grants to assist congregations and diocesan entities in creating a robust digital experience for parishioners.
 Visit this page for more info and to apply.

 Choose public domain hymns

 Mute the feed during hymns (note this will only work with Zoom – Facebook Live does not offer a muting option)

 Use original music

 With the basic free account, you will be able to host a meeting with up to 100 participants and for up to 40 minutes.
 The benefit of Zoom is that you can see other participants in addition to the person leading the service, and other participants may lead certain parts of the service (readings, prayers, etc).
 Participants may join a Zoom meeting just using their web-based platform.
 A drawback is "Zoombombing", when someone crashes your virtual meeting and displays offensive content to the group.
 Be aware.
 Here are some preventions tips from ENS and a short document outlining prevention and what to do if it happens to your meeting.

 - Best Practices for Zoom Meetings